Children treated before showing SMA symptoms (presymptomatic)

 ‡The World Health Organization (WHO) created the WHO Child Growth Standards to chart physical growth.

-Sit Independently
+Sit independently

-(30 seconds or more) as measured by Bayley-III
+(30 seconds or more) as measured by Bayley-III at or before the 18-months-of-age study visit

-In the natural history (untreated) of SMA Type 1, children are not able to sit.
+In the natural history (untreated) of SMA type 1, children are not able to sit.

 Stand Without Assistance